 After a few moments the Welcome Screen, some panels and the Properties inspector may appear.
 The Welcome Screen provides you with quick access to different options and tasks that you may want to do.
 Let's open a new HTML (or technically XHTML) page...

+- Click on HTML under Create

+New to open a new, blank

+HTML page in a Document

+window

-- Click on HTML under Create New to open a new, blank HTML page in a Document window - If your Document window doesn't appear as shown, click on [Design] near the top left of the window to change to Design view
+- If your Document window doesn't appear as shown, click on [Design] in the toolbar to change to Design view